 Our two greatest gifts have been our children: A son, Garrett [born 1979] and a daughter, Haley [born 1985].
 In spite of our best efforts to “shake them off,” including moving away from their childhood home, they still managed to find our “empty nest.”

-Uncle Garrett and niece, Lucy, on her day of birth in 2011.
+Uncle Garrett and Lucy, on her day of birth

 Haley, Daniel, and Benjamin: Christmas Day 2010

-Haley married Daniel in 2006 and they are parents to Benjamin [born in 2009], Lucy [born in 2011], Gwen [born in 2013], and Hildie [born in 2018].
+Haley married Daniel in 2006 and they are parents to Benjamin [born in 2009], Lucy [born in 2011], and Gwen [born in 2013].
 I assure you that My Professor and I are not like those other “annoying grandparents.”
 We are, in fact, quite worse.
 From time to time, I will annoy my readers, by posting photographs and quotes about my grandchildren.